 It was this perspective that enabled me to pick my way up the wall.
 I became so focused on where I was going, the next step, that I forgot about how high I was or that I was nervous.

 Before my next climb, I studied the wall and went up easily.
 I got stuck a couple of times but only because I lost where I was on the path.
 I didn’t freeze though because I knew there was one.
 I just needed to lean back, get perspective and find the next step.

 I started to enjoy it, later taking on a rock face with an overhang.

-Not fear but lack of technique – which I can learn.
+It wasn’t fear, but lack of technique – and that I can learn.

 What got me as far as I did?
 Some planning and getting perspective when I was stuck.

 Oh, and the reassuring, calm tones of one Keith Crockford.